philc/book-notes/learning go - bodner.md

       practice is not to use append after sub-slicing, or use a three-part slice expression ("a full slice expression").
     * Create a slice from an array by using a slice expression.
+  * Strings

+        s[1:2] // Returns bytes; doesn't respect UTF-8 char boundaries.
+        len(s) // Bytes, not characters.
+    * Stored as byte arrays.
+    * Rather than use the slice and index expressions with strings, extract sub-strings usign the strings and unicode/utf8 package.
+    * for-range loop iterates over the string's runes, not bytes.
+  * Maps

+        // nil behavior: you can read from, but not write to, this map. var nilMap map[string]int

+        m := map[string]{} // Non-empty map.
+        v, ok := m["hello"] // If missing, v will be the value type's zero value. delete(m, "hello")

+    * Keys must be comparable types -- so, not arrays or slices.
+    * The comma ok idiom is used in Go when we want to differentiate between reading a value and getting back the zero value.
+    * There is no built-in Set type.
+Use a map of <type> => bool.
+  * Structs

+        type person struct {
+          name string
+          age int
+        }

+        bob := person{ "Bob", 40 } // CSV struct literal.
+All fields required.
+        bob := person{ name: "Bob", age: 40 } // KV struct literal.
+No fields are required.

+        // Anonymous struct assignment.
+Useful when unmarshalingn JSON, and during tests. pet := struct {
+          name string
+        } {
+          name: "Bob"
+        }
+    * Structs that are entirely composed of comparable types are comparable; those with slice or map fields are not.
+    * You can convert between structs if the vars have the same names, order, and types.
+* Control structures (chap 4)

+        if  n:= rand.Intn(10); n < 5 {
+          ...
+        } else if n < 9 {
+          ...
+        } else {
+          ...
+        }

+        // While loops
+        for n < 5 {
+        }
+        for { ... }

+        for i, v := range vals {
+          ...
+        }

+        // Switch
+        switch size := len(slice); size {
+          case 1, 2, 3:
+           ...
+         default:
+           ...
+        }
+        // Omit the variable being tested to use any boolean expression in the arms. switch size := len(slice); {
+          wordLen < 5:
+            ...
+        }

+  * Go contains a universe block (the prelude) which contains the predeclared identifiers, like true, false, nil.
+  * You can only use a for-range loop to iterate over the built-in compound types and user-defined types that are based on them.
+  * "Favor black switch statements over if/else chains when you have multiple related cases.
+Using a switch makes the comparisons more visible and reinforces that they are a related st of concerns.

 * Style
   * "Enforcing a standard format makes it a great deal easier to write tools that manipulate source